 - Excessive anger toward the person you care for, your family, or yourself

-- Health problems (such as heartburn, headaches, or catching a series of colds or flu)
+- Health problems (heartburn, headaches, or catching a series of colds or flu)

 - Sleep problems (sleeping too much or not enough)

 - Unhealthy behaviors, such as smoking or drinking too much alcohol

 Signs of depression